-<B>4.3 3. spread
+<B>4.3 spread

-<P>In the spread meaning, edges or parts move away from each other, but without any destruction.
-This meaning is metonymically related to the apart meaning since the edges or parts move away but do not separate to go their own ways.
-In the physical domain this can involve spreadable substances as in (10), growth as in (11), or unwinding.
-Metaphorically spread can mean development (an extension from unwinding) and elaboration as in (12).
+<P>In the spread meaning, edges or parts move away from one another, but without any destruction.
+This meaning is metonymically related to the apart meaning, since the edges or parts move away, but do not separate to go each one its own way.
+In the physical domain this can involve spreadable substances, as in (10), growth, as in (11), or unwinding.
+Metaphorically, spread can mean development (an extension from unwinding) and elaboration, as in (12).

 <NEX>